MicrosoftDocs/azure-docs/articles/sentinel/fusion.md

 **Data connector sources:** Microsoft Cloud App Security, Azure Active Directory Identity Protection

-**Description:** Alerts of this type indicate that anomalous user behavior indicating a ransomware attack was detected following a suspicious sign-in to an Azure AD account.
-This provides a high-confidence indication that the account noted in the alert description has been compromised and was used to encrypt data for the purposes of extorting the data owner or denying the data owner access to their data.
+**Description:** Fusion incidents of this type indicate that anomalous user behavior indicating a ransomware attack was detected following a suspicious sign-in to an Azure AD account.
+This provides a high-confidence indication that the account noted in the Fusion incident description has been compromised and was used to encrypt data for the purposes of extorting the data owner or denying the data owner access to their data.
 The permutations of suspicious Azure AD sign-in alerts with the ransomware execution alert are:

 - **Impossible travel to an atypical location leading to ransomware in cloud app**